-My name is Laura and I am an independent scholar of Himalayan and Indian art.
+My name is Laura and I am a scholar of Himalayan and Indian art, currently acting as Provenance Researcher at Asia Society Museum, New York.
 I am a professional art writer, editor, researcher, consultant, and provenance specialist.
 I have years of experience as an auction house specialist and a curatorial employee.
 I have a master’s degree in Languages and Cultures of Asia from the University of Wisconsin-Madison and a bachelor’s degree from Georgetown University.
 In my undergraduate and graduate careers, I steeped myself in the history, language, and visual culture of Buddhism in Tibet and the greater Himalayas.
 During my master's I had the opportunity for intensive Tibetan language studies at Ranjung Yeshe Institute in Kathmandu.
 As Research Assistant at the Rubin Museum of Art, I assisted Senior Curator Karl Debreczeny in cataloguing approximately 1,200 objects from the museum's permanent collection while also playing an instrumental role in creating the exhibition catalogue, Nepalese Seasons: Rain and Ritual by Dr. Gautama Vajracharya.
 As a specialist in the Indian, Himalayan and Southeast Asian department at Christie's New York, I viewed, handled, and evaluated tens of thousands of objects; carrying out insurance appraisals for major museums, evaluating important private collections, and assessing every-day inquiries.
 I was responsible for cataloguing, writing, exhibition preparation, and client interaction.
 I was also tasked with provenance research, as our department's expert in cultural property laws, and designated as liaison with Christie's legal team.
 Now, under my own LLC, I provide these same services to auction houses, dealers, and individuals alike.
 In my free time I contribute to Himalayan Art Resources (himalayanart.org).